advanced-microcode-patching/shiva/README.md

 sudo make install
 ```

-Shiva is copied to `"/lib/shiva"` and can be executed directly, but more commonly
+Shiva is copied to `"/lib/shiva"` and can be executed directly or indirectly as
-indirectly as an interpreter.
+an interpreter.

-The shiva-ld utility is used to modify binaries with the path to the new
+The shiva-ld utility is known as the "Shiva Prelinker" and is used to modify
+binaries with the path to the new program interpreter `"/lib/shiva"`, and the
-program interpreter `"/lib/shiva"`, and the path to the patch module (i.e.
+path to the patch module (i.e.  `"/opt/modules/shiva/patch1.o"`).
-`"/opt/modules/shiva/patch1.o"`).

 ## Patch testing

+$ cd modules/aarch64/cfs_patch1

-We have already compiled and prelinked the example patches.
-Shiva prelinking
+We have already compiled and prelinked the example patches in the previous
-refers specifically to the Shiva prelinking applied by the shiva-ld tool.
+steps.
+Shiva prelinking refers specifically to the prelinking applied by
+the shiva-ld tool.

 Take a look at the Makefile for each patch, and you will see how shiva-ld is
 used to apply the pre-patch meta-data.